 For Nutrition, you will be asked to enter a number between 0 and 5.
 Enter the number of nutrition points you kept that day.
 Remember, you begin each day with 5 and lose a point for each serving of food that is non-compliant at your level.

-Indicate “yes” or “no” for the next five habits—exercise, mobilize, hydrate, sleep, and lifestyle—to indicate whether your incorporated each habit into your day.
+Indicate “yes” or “no” for the next five habits—exercise, mobilize, hydrate, sleep, and Well-Being Practice —to indicate whether you incorporated each habit into your day.
 Finally, write and save a reflection.
 For all six of these habits, you will earn 5 points for a "yes", or 0 points for a "no".
 There is nothing in between.

 In the event that you forget to record your score in time—and we all do it from time to time—you may use a “mulligan” to enter your score.
 A mulligan gives you the ability to record any score you may have missed for any reason.
 A mulligan is not permission to give yourself a perfect score.
 It is an opportunity to re-open scoring for a day you missed entry for.